assist-project/dtls-fuzzer/README.md

 If things stop working, deleting the 'suts' folder (or the 'suts/SUT_SPEC' folder) might so

 ## Learning a SUT configuration
-We are now ready to learn a SUT configuration.
+We are now ready to learn an SUT configuration.
-Configuration files are provided in the 'args' directory located in **dtls-fuzzer**'s home directory.
+Argument files for various SUT configurations are provided in the 'args' directory located in **dtls-fuzzer**'s home directory.
-Each configuration filename describes the experiment setup (SUT, alphabet, authentication) in the same way it is described in the experimental results output folder name.
+Each argument filename describes the experiment setup (SUT, alphabet, authentication) as described by the output folder names in 'experiments/results/'.
-To start learning for a SUT using a configuration file, run:
+To start learning for an SUT using a argument file, run:

     > java -jar target/dtls-fuzzer.jar @config_file